2020–21 Northeastern Huskies men's basketball team

 The 2020–21 Northeastern Huskies men's basketball team represented Northeastern University during the 2020–21 NCAA Division I men's basketball season.
-The Huskies, led by 15th-year head coach Bill Coen, play their home games at Matthews Arena in Boston, Massachusetts as members of the Colonial Athletic Association.
+The Huskies, led by 15th-year head coach Bill Coen, played their home games at Matthews Arena in Boston, Massachusetts as members of the Colonial Athletic Association (CAA).

 Previous season

-The Huskies finished the 2019–20 season 17–16, 9–9 in CAA to finish in sixth place.
+The Huskies finished the 2019–20 season 17–16, 9–9 in CAA play, to finish in sixth place.
 They lost in the finals of the CAA tournament to Hofstra.